gentoo/qt/README.rst

 qt@gentoo.org.

 Bugs should be reported on https://bugs.gentoo.org.
-Be sure to include [qting-edge] in the summary of your bug report.
+Be sure to include [qt overlay] in the summary of your bug report.

 Users wanting to contribute should first read the `Qt4 ebuild guide
 <http://www.gentoo.org/proj/en/desktop/qt/qt4-based-ebuild-howto.xml>`_.